 Hi everyone!
-It’s now been 3 months since we packed our bags and started this crazy adventure to travel around the world.
+It has been 3 months now since we packed our bags and started this crazy adventure to travel around the world.
 To be honest, it doesn’t feel that long for us, but yet it is quite a long time.
 Meanwhile, we traveled through 9 countries and took 6 flights that covered over 23,000 kilometers.
 Looks already pretty impressive, right?
 We visited so many incredible places, met amazing people from all around the world and woke up every morning with the biggest smile on our faces.

-A 14-day road trip through beautiful Namibia
+A 2-week self-drive through beautiful Namibia

 4 days Cape Town